Cincinnati Suds

 The Cincinnati Suds were a professional softball team that played in two men's professional softball leagues at various stadiums in the Cincinnati, Ohio region from 1977 through 1982.
-The Suds, Pittsburgh Hardhats, Milwaukee, and Kentucky Bourbons were the only franchises to play all 6 seasons of professional softball.
+The Suds, Pittsburgh Hardhats, Milwaukee Schlitz, and Kentucky Bourbons were the only franchises to play all 6 seasons of professional softball.

 Suds APSPL era

 The Suds began play in the 1977 American Professional Slo-Pitch League (APSPL) with home games at Trechter Stadium in Cincinnati.
 The team name was chosen to honor the business history of the region with soap-making at Procter & Gamble as well as several local breweries.
 The APSPL was formed by former World Football League executive Bill Byrne, who would go on to form the Women's Professional Basketball League.
 Former New York Yankees player Whitey Ford was brought on to serve as league commissioner.
 The initial owners ran into financial difficulties mid-season and sold the team to local investors.
 Cincinnati finished the season with a 30-25 (.545) record, 9.5 games behind Kentucky and out of the inaugural APSPL playoffs.
 The Detroit Caesars won the 1977 APSPL World Series with Mike Nye of Detroit winning the series MVP.
 Benny Holt of the Chicago Storm won the triple crown and was honored as league MVP.
 Mike Applin (.563, 41 HRs, 104 RBIs) and Ricky Linz (.587 BA) of the Suds made the all-pro team.
 Mike O'Brien (.486, 12 HRs, 72 RBIs) had a solid season in support for the Suds.

 Cincinnati improved greatly in 1978, winning the Central Division with a 40-24 (.625) record, advancing to the playoffs where they defeated the New England Pilgrims in the first round 2–1 (9–6, 4–9, 27–17) in what would become the only playoff victory in franchise history.
 Cincinnati exploded for 13 runs in the bottom of the 6th inning in game three to take the game 27–17.
 The Suds were defeated in the semi-finals by the Minnesota Norsemen 2–0.
 Detroit repeated as APSPL champions, Bert Smith of Detroit was the World Series MVP and Ron Ford of Detroit the league MVP.
 Donnie Rardin (.546, 8 HRs, 69 RBIs) and Mike O'Brien (.551, 22 HRs, 86 RBIs, league-leading 48 doubles) of the Suds made the all-APSPL team in 1978.
 Mike LaFever had an excellent season (.549 average), Mike Levangie (.446 BA), Jim Tuttle (.507, 22 HRs, 99 RBIs) and Greg Sandy (.528 BA) also performed well.